zevbaker/Byte-me/For-Loop/Readme.md

 The Sum of Natural Number upto 7 terms : 28

 4. Write a program in C to read 10 numbers from keyboard and find their sum and average.
-Go to the editor Test Data :
+Test Data :
 Input the 10 numbers :
 Number-1 :2